Our mission is to expand opportunity for the people of California to participate in a vibrant, successful and inclusive society.

 James Irvine, a California agricultural pioneer, established the Foundation in 1937 to benefit the people of California.
 Since then, the Foundation has met the objectives of its founder by providing more than $1.3 billion in grants to over 3,500 nonprofit organizations across the state.

 The guiding principle in all our grantmaking is the idea of expanding opportunity.
-In our Youth program, that means helping students build a strong foundation for college and career success.
-In the Arts, it means fostering creativity and nurturing a rich cultural environment.
+In our Youth program, that means increasing the number of low-income young people who complete high school on time and earn a postsecondary credential by age 25.
+In the Arts, it means promoting engagement in the arts for all Californians – the kind that embraces and advances the diverse ways that we experience the arts, and that strengthens our ability to thrive together in a dynamic and complex social environment.
 And through our California Democracy program, it means advancing effective public policy decision making that is reflective of and responsive to all Californians.

 In pursuing our mission, we are guided by the following goals: